4-Ingredient Potato Soup

 You can freeze potato soup as well in an airtight container and thaw it in the fridge the day before.

-To rewarm the soup, place the soup in a saucepan over medium-high heat and cook until warm.
+To rewarm the soup, place the soup straight from the freezer in a saucepan over medium-high heat and cook until warm.

 Or rewarm in a microwave-safe bowl.